Modern Plants for a Bold and Beautiful GardenStatuesque and carefree, plants used in the midcentury garden are more stylish than ever

 Mod Appeal: For designers concerned with form, texture and color, New Zealand flax (Phormium tenax) is a godsend.
 The long, leathery, swordlike leaves fan out boldly and hold their shape through thick and thin.

-Update: Breeding at a furious pace has produced some excellent garden varieties, both in form and color, e.g., Phormium ‘Sundowner’.
+Breeding has produced some excellent garden varieties, both in form and color, e.g., Phormium ‘Sundowner’.